 I might want to try this idea.
 I don’t know where I’d have room to do it on my walls to be viewed as art.
 But one idea might be to cover foam core/board with fabric and putting it in the back of my kitchen cabinets.

 Then I might decide to take the cabinet doors off again.
-I don’t know.
-I’ll think about this and see if I can come up with a better idea that appeals to me.

 These are temporary decals designed specifically for kitchens and bathrooms.
 I have not tried this on walls.
 I have used decals on one kitchen cabinet door and on my refrigerator however.